causes of cancer

 Carcinogenesis is the development of cancer and the substances causing cancer are referred to as carcinogens.
 The external agents responsible for cancer are categorized as-

 - Physical carcinogens- radiation such as X-ray, UV-ray which causes chromosomal breakage, DNA alterations.

-- Chemical carcinogens- ethidium bromide, asbestos, arsenic, components of tobacco smoke etc. Tobacco use is the most important risk factor comprising 22% deaths.
+- Chemical carcinogens- ethidium bromide, asbestos, arsenic, components of tobacco smoke, etc. Tobacco use is the most important risk factor comprising 22% of deaths.

-- Biological carcinogens- infections from certain viruses, bacteria and parasites.
-Viral infections including papillomavirus, hepatitis-B & C virus, Epstein- Barr virus, HIV and others are responsible for one-fourth death cases.
+- Biological carcinogens- infections from certain viruses, bacteria, and parasites.
+Viral infections including papillomavirus, hepatitis-B & C virus, Epstein- Barr virus, HIV, and others are responsible for one-fourth of death cases.

 Other risk factors are-

 - Several disease complications